abacusorg/zeldovich-PLT/README.md

 If `ZD_Version=1`, then to keep the random number generation synchronized between the two boxes (fixed number of particle planes per block), `ZD_NumBlock` is increased by a factor of `ZD_k_cutoff`.
 So do not change `ZD_NumBlock` between invocations in version 1!
 Version 2 does not suffer from this limitation.

+`ZD_qdensity`: *integer*
+Set to 1 to output the density field in addition to the displacements.
+Set to 2 to output just density, and not displacements (this saves memory).

 `BoxSize`: *double*
 This is the box size, probably in Mpc or h<sup>-1</sup>Mpc.
 The zeldovich code only cares about the units to the extent that they should match the units in the power spectrum file.
 See `ZD_Pk_scale` for further discussion.